fridavbg/jsramverk-texteditor-backend/README.md

 `http://localhost:1337/docs/init`

-- POST Will insert 4 documents with lorem ipsum text
+* POST request that will insert 4 documents with lorem ipsum text
     - parameters provided by data/docs.json